anton-rs/kona/book/src/fpp-dev/epilogue.md

 ## Example

-In the `kona-client` program, the prologue phase only contains a two directives:
+In the `kona-client` program, the prologue phase only contains two directives:

 1. Validate that the L2 safe chain could be produced at the claimed L2 block height.
 1. The constructed output root is equivalent to the claimed [L2 output root][l2-output-root].